ucdavisdatalab/workshop_julia_basics/_sources/chapters/22_reading-files.md

 | `isfile`  | Check whether a path leads to a file |
 | `isdir`   | Check whether a path leads to a file |

-The Julia documentation has a [complete list of functions in the `Base.Filesystem` module][filesystem].
+The Julia documentation has [a complete list of functions][filesystem] in the `Base.Filesystem` module.

 [filesystem]: https://docs.julialang.org/en/v1/base/file/